 The best nervine herbs for empaths

 Chamomile is perhaps one of the most well known nervine herb.
-It can be found in tea form in most grocery stores, and many drink a cup of chamomile tea to help calm them after a long day.
+Available in tea form in most grocery stores, many drink a cup of chamomile tea to help calm them after a long day.
 This herb is good for helping relieve mild stress.

 Lemon balm is a powerhouse nervine herb.
 It is known to help with nervous exhaustion.
 It can also help you if you’re feeling restless.
 This is a wonderful herb to take in tea form.
 It has a pleasant taste that has a hint of citrus flavor to it.

 This herb is best known for helping to reduce anxiety and panic attacks.
 It is used to balance, nourish and restore the nervous system and can decrease chronic stress.
 Helps to calm a worried mind and may also help you get to sleep when you’ve been stressed.

 Yes, this is the herb that our feline friends go crazy for!
 But it also has some great benefits for us humans too!
 Catnip is a relaxing nervine.
 It helps to give you a sense of peace, especially when you’ve been overstimulated.
 It can help reduce hyperactivity and it considered a very mild sedative, so it can also help you get to sleep!

 If you have trouble turning off your thoughts or struggle with anxiety, passionflower might help.
 Passionflower is a mild sedative (although its effects are more powerful than the other herbs mentioned in this post).
 It calms the nervous system and helps to promote restful sleep.
 Passionflower may also help to calm panic attacks.

 Adaptogens work differently than the nervine herbs.
 Most of the nervine herbs have mild sedative effects.
 But the adaptogens do not.
 This class of herbs help the body adapt and recover from stressful situations.
 And for empaths, life is a series of them!